sethmccombs/resume/README.md

 * Architected solutions for research sessions on site and remote
 * Covered all technology procurement and administered on site IT asset management.
 * Traveled internationally to support meetings including those including the highest-level executives within the organization (continuing responsibility from previous role)

-**Apple SME/IT Specialist**
-Sutherland Global Services - April 2015-April 2016
-Rochester, NY

-* SME in all Apple Devices
-* Tested all new devices updates to ensure integration to existing environment.
-* Responsible for maintaining, and repairing laptops and peripherals - Windows, Android and OS X/iOS.
-* Lead executive support function for all VP and above employees.
-* Direct support technology belonging to executives,
-* Monitoring and support of all senior leadership meetings, conference calls, and visits.